Skip to main content

 • You're indoors where GPS doesn't work well

 By default, GeoPulse creates a "Data Gap" event to represent that your location was not tracked during that period.
-However, with Gap Stay Inference enabled, the system can intelligently determine if you likely stayed at the same location during the gap (e.g., overnight at home) and extend your stay accordingly instead of creating a gap.
+However, two intelligent inference features can help:

 How Data Gaps Are Detected